chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 ## Validate successful migration

 1. Check the Automate UI of Automate HA.
 Check whether the data is present in Automate UI for HA.
-1. If you are using the embedded chef server, log in to the Chef Server HA node, and run the following script to get a count of objects from the Chef Infra Server, this should match the counts captured at the start of the migration
+1. If you use the embedded chef server, log in to the Chef Server HA node, and run the following script to get a count of objects from the Chef Infra Server.
+This should match the counts captured at the start of the migration.

     Create `capture_infra_counts.sh` and run it using `./capture_infra_counts.sh > post_migration_infra_counts.log`